-That day was a success, everything went smoothly without any hiccups and everyone who came to the manufacturing unit stepped out smiling and happy, that was the biggest achievement.
-That day is the day I realized and understood that the amount of hard work you have to put in even for mundane tasks is significant and has importance and my father trusted me with something that only grownups can handle.
+That day was a success, everything went smoothly without any hiccups and everyone who came to the manufacturing unit stepped out smiling and happy which was our biggest achievement.
+That day is the day I realized and understood that the amount of hard work you have to put in even for mundane tasks is significant and has importance.
+Despite my initial thoughts, I came to understand that my father trusted me with something that only grownups can handle.
 I believe that this is the incident that brought about a change in me, I am more responsible, reliable and I try to understand the deeper meaning when I am entrusted with something.
 This is my journey from childhood to adulthood, the whole phase was a transition time for me and I cherish every moment of it now.